rancher-sandbox/rancher-turtles-fleet-example/README.md

 The [clusters](./clusters/) folder contains the definition for the clusters that you want to create and have imported into Rancher Manager.
 These definitions can be created using **clusterctl** or hand crafted.
 See the [Rancher Turtles documentation](https://rancher.github.io/turtles-docs/) for further details.

 The [fleet.yaml](./clusters/fleet.yaml) file contains configuration used by Fleet when creating bundles.
-Specifically in this file we are declaring that the cluster definitions should be placed in a namespace called **fleet-default** (instead of **default** defined in the cluster definitions).
+Specifically in this file we are declaring that the cluster definitions should be placed in a namespace called **default**.
 The file also contains `diff.comparePatches` block used by fleet to ignore resources modified by Cluster API.

-You will need to add the **cluster-api.cattle.io/rancher-auto-import** label with a value of **true** to the **fleet-default** namespace to have the cluster auto-imported.
+You will need to add the **cluster-api.cattle.io/rancher-auto-import** label with a value of **true** to the **default** namespace to have the cluster auto-imported.